 Inspiration is drawn from Spanish Colonial and New Mexican tinsmiths past and present.
 Combined with a lifetime of exposure to southwest, Californian, and Catholic art, architecture, and natural beauty.
-To make the pieces, large sheets of blank tin are cut and folded into shape.
+To make the pieces, large sheets of blank tin are cut and folded into shape by hand.
 Hammers and custom punches are then used to create the unique designs in the tin.
 Mirrors, holy cards, and imported talavera tiles.
-All these are then combined with the tinwork for the finished pieces.
+All these are then combined with the tinwork and soldered together for the finished pieces.